withastro/astro/docs/src/pages/guides/styling.md

 ## PostCSS

-You can use any PostCSS plugin by adding a `postcss.config.js` file to the root of your project.
+You can use any PostCSS plugin by adding a `postcss.config.cjs` file to the root of your project.
 Follow the documentation for the plugin you’re trying to install for configuration and setup.

 ---